 We search the LSAC Candidate Referral Service for students who identify as LGBTQ+.
-We then send email campaigns to those students regarding LGBTQ+ services offered at the law school and campus at large.
-Additionally, we invite these students to attend our annual Diversity & Inclusion Day open house.
-This event is specifically geared towards students of color and LGBTQ+ students.
+We then send email campaigns to those students regarding LGBTQ+ services offered at hte law school and campus at large.
+Additionally, we invite these students to attend our annual Diversity & Inclusion Day open house (specifically geared towards students of color and LGBTQ+ students).
 We also advertise this event through campus organizations (including our nationally-recognized LGBT Center).

 For faculty recruitment, we use the AALS recruitment process which asks candidates to self-identify.
 We also post all jobs via university portal, and advertise to our Law Alumni Council, our Alumni diversity Council, the LBA (Louisville Bar Association), and LGBTQLou.

 Answer left blank

 We also allow employees to change their gender markers in our information system: http://louisville.edu/lgbt/resources-for-students-and-employees/resources-for-employees-1/instructions-to-change-faculty-staff-gender-marker.